 Just before getting to the arch, you’ll pass two cable sections and have to climb a ladder.
 The first cable section isn’t too tough, but the second was fairly steep, but nothing impossible.

-They claim this is a dog-friendly hike, but most larger pups will struggle with the 6-foot ladder.
+They claim this is a dog-friendly hike, but most larger pups will struggle with the 6-foot ladder – we struggled quite a bit.
 Be prepared to carry your dog in your pack or use a harness to lift and carry your four-legged friend.

 Difficulty: Easy